Texting by Thinking: The Future of iPhones

-Is it really possible to text through thought alone, and if so, how will it change the future of smart communications?
+Is it really possible to text through thought alone, and if so, how could future iPhones change smart communications?

 Believe it or not, what was once a tale of science fiction may soon become legit in real world scenarios.

 Just imagine a world where we no longer have to use our hands to text others while driving or multitasking.
 That would be a massive accomplishment considering the dangers of texting while driving among people today (teens and young adults especially).

 In this article I'll explore the wonders of this new technology and all the good and bad that may come from it.

 Are you ready to think and text in a few years?

 I was intrigued by this concept while reading an article discussing future creations and new tech developments.

 Humans are biological supercomputers that emit brain waves with billions of active neurons transmitting and transporting information every second we're alive.

 We are the most complex organism on the planet and even the supercomputers of today haven't matched our capabilities (they will eventually).

 - So what if we combine our complexity with technology to enhance our computing power and transform it into something useful.